Doctoral Degree Candidacy Form Instructions

 - If you do not complete your dissertation in your intended term of graduation, your graduation application in the MyMemphis portal will be automatically updated by the Graduate School.

-- If another course was substituted for a required course or for an elective, your major advisor MUST complete an Approved Course Substitution Form and attach form to the candidacy form.
+- If another course was substituted for a required course or for an elective, your major advisor MUST complete an Approved Course Substitution Form and submit to the Graduate School.

 - If you have previously completed a Credit by Examination/Course Validation Examination or are planning to complete either type of examination in your intended term of graduation, indicate the type of credit on your candidacy form in parentheses AFTER you have listed the course title, e.g., LDPS 7130, Microcomputer Application (CBE) or ICL 7001, Fundamentals of Curriculum (CBV).